At the Ecuator in Kenya

 sallydefina@hotmail.com

-I like most about visiting foreign countries?
-The opportunity to experience
+do I like most about visiting foreign countries?
+The opportunity

 After the Trip...